RickardForslund/Springboot-OnlineShop-Shoppiq/README.md

 3: Pull RabbitMQ image ``docker pull rabbitmq:3-management``

-4: Build Shoppiq image

-4.1: Maneuver to the project source
+4.1: Maneuver to the Shoppiq project source, in a terminal.

-4.2: Package the project ``mvn clean package``
+4.2: Package the Shoppiq project ``mvn clean package``

 4.3: Make a docker image ``docker build -t shoppiq .``

-5: Build Jms-receiver image

-5.1: Repeat step 4.1 and 4.2
+5.1: Maneuver to the Jms-Server project source, in a terminal.

+5.1: Package the Jms-Server project ``mvn clean package``

 5.2: Make a docker image ``docker build -t jms-receiver .``

-6: Run images on the jms-network
+6: Run images on the jms-network (make sure to run the rabbitmq image first)

 6.1: ``docker container run -d --network jms-network --name rabbitmq -p 15672:15672 -p 5672:5672 rabbitmq:3-management``